textcreationpartnership/A00285/README.md

 ##Content Summary##

 #####Body#####

+1. Inſtructions for the Clergie.

-Instructions for the clergieChurch of England.1630Approx.
-3 KB of XML-encoded text transcribed from **Types of content**
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!